code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 </project>
 ```

 Since applications can communicate either with or without TLS (or SSL), it is necessary for the client to indicate to the server the setup of a TLS connection.
 One of the main ways of achieving this is to use a different port number for TLS connections.
-In this example we will use port 9443 instead of port 9090.
+In this example we will use port <var>9443</var> instead of port <var>9090</var>.

 Once the client and server have agreed to use TLS, they negotiate a stateful connection by using a handshaking procedure.
 During this procedure, the server usually then sends back its identification in the form of a [digital certificate](https://en.wikipedia.org/wiki/Public_key_certificate).

-Java programs store certificates in a repository called Java KeyStore (JKS).
+Java programs store certificates in a repository called [Java KeyStore](https://en.wikipedia.org/wiki/Keystore) (JKS).
 To generate the keystore and certificate for this example we use [keytool](http://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html) which is a key and certificate management utility that ships with Java.

 Open a command prompt at the root of your Maven project and execute following statement to generate a [public/private keypair](https://en.wikipedia.org/wiki/Public-key_cryptography) for the server side.
-The result will be a <var>server-keystore.jks</var> Java Keystore file that contains a key pair caller <var>'server-keypair'</var>.
+The result will be a <var>server-keystore.jks</var> Java Keystore file that contains a key pair called <var>'server-keypair'</var>.

 ``` plaintext
 keytool -genkeypair -alias server-keypair -keyalg RSA -keysize 2048 -validity 3650 -dname "CN=server,O=codenotfound.com" -keypass server-key-p455w0rd -keystore server-keystore.jks -storepass server-keystore-p455w0rd